TEXT-S&P summary: Fosun International Ltd.

 -- We expect net sources to remain positive, even if EBITDA declines more than 15%.

--- Compliance with the ratio of offshore liquid asset to offshore debt could survive a 30% drop in equity prices of Fosun’s financial assets.
+-- Compliance with the ratio of offshore liquid asset to offshore debt could survive a 30% drop in equity prices for its financial assets.

--- The company’s sources of liquidity include: RMB22.3 billion in cash and equivalents (including short-term investments with a 25% discount as of Dec.
-31, 2011), about RMB4.5 billion in funds from operations, net divestment proceeds of about RMB3.4 billion, and available banking facilities.
+-- We estimate that the company’s sources of liquidity include: RMB22.3 billion in cash and equivalents (including short-term investments with a 25% discount); about RMB4.5 billion in funds from operations; net divestment proceeds that we project at about RMB3.4 billion, and available banking facilities.

--- Liquidity uses include about RMB5 billion in working capital, RMB6.5 billion in projected capital expenditure and acquisitions, RMB23.5 billion in debt that matures within the next 12 months, and RMB1.5 billion in projected dividend payments.
+-- Liquidity usage includes about RMB5 billion in working capital, RMB6.5 billion in projected capital expenditure and acquisitions, RMB23.5 billion in debt that matures within the next 12 months, and RMB1.5 billion in projected dividend payments.

-We note that the headroom for some EBITDA-based covenants is limited.
-Nevertheless, we believe the company has the flexibility to work out possible covenant breaches with its lenders, given its solid banking relationships and good cash holdings.
+Nonetheless, we note that the headroom for some covenants is limited.
+A decline of more than 10% in EBITDA could breach some of these covenants.

 Outlook

-The negative outlook reflects our expectation that the operating conditions for Fosun’s key subsidiaries will remain challenging over the next 12 months although the steel industry could recover moderately in 2013 as the Chinese economy stabilizes.
-In addition, we believe the company’s financial leverage and cash flow coverage could remain weak in the period.
+The negative outlook reflects our expectation that the operating environment for Fosun’s key operating subsidiaries remains challenging in the next six to 12 months.
+In addition, we believe the company’s financial leverage and cash flow coverage could deteriorate in the next 12 months.

-We could revise the outlook to stable if Fosun’s business performance in cyclical segments stabilizes and the company improves its leverage by raising equity, such that the ratio of total debt to total capital is less than 55% for a sustained period.
+We could revise the outlook to stable if Fosun’s business performance in cyclical segments stabilizes; and it launches the two IPOs, improving its leverage, such that the ratio of total debt to total capital is less than 55% for a sustained period.